The Subterraneans (film): Production

 The novel was optioned by Arthur Freed of Metro-Goldwyn-Mayer as a possible follow up to Some Came Running.
 Like that film, it was originally intended to star Dean Martin.
 Nicole Maurey was announced to play the female lead.

+In May 1959 it was announced Dennis and Terry Sanders were going to make the film.

 Eventually George Peppard and Leslie Caron were signed.
 Roddy McDowall also joined the cast, his first film in nine years.
 Janice Rule was then married to Robert Thom, who wrote the script.
 Jim Hutton had just been put under contract to MGM.

 This adaptation changed the African American character Mardou Fox, Kerouac's love interest, to a young French girl (played by Leslie Caron) to better pacify racists.
 While it was derided and vehemently criticized by Allen Ginsberg, among others, for its two-dimensional characters, it is an example of the way Hollywood attempted to exploit the emerging popularity of Beat culture as it grew in San Francisco and Greenwich Village, New York, without really understanding it.

 A Greenwich Village beatnik bar setting had been used for scenes in Richard Quine's film Bell, Book and Candle (1958), but Ranald MacDougall's adaptation of Kerouac's novel, scripted by Robert Thom, was less successful.

 The Subterraneans was one of the final films Arthur Freed produced for MGM and features a score by André Previn and brief appearances by jazz singer Carmen McRae singing "Coffee Time," and saxophonists Gerry Mulligan, as a street priest, and Art Pepper.
 Comedian Arte Johnson plays the Gore Vidal character, here named Arial Lavalerra.

+According to film historian Hugh Fordin in his 1975 study of the Freed Unit, the version of the film that first previewed at the Encino Theater on January 20, 1960, was drastically different from the version that was later released by the studio, and one that "showed the confusion, the disorientation, and the frustration of the new breed of young people.
+Anyone with an open mind could understand what motivated them, what made them so alienated.
+But The Subterraneans was slashed to pieces and made totally incomprehensible.
+Although there was no problems with the censors, (MGM head editor) Margaret Booth proceeded to mutlitate the film beyond recognition, in an effort to protect the healthy roar of Leo the Lion, and to uphold the "American image."

 Reception

 Box-office

-According to MGM records, the film earned only $340,000 in the US and Canada and $425,000 elsewhere resulting in a loss of $1,311,000.
+According to MGM records, the film closed production on October 23, 1959 at a final cost of $931,724.93.
+It earned only $340,000 in the US and Canada and $425,000 elsewhere resulting, after other studio costs were included, in a loss of $1,311,000.